-Evidently, language skills are an important form of human capital.
-The acquisition of a new language (the country of destination native language) plays a central role in the integration of immigrants in the new social and economic environment (Chiswick, 1998).
-In recent years there have been a number of studies that focused on the role of language proficiency in the demographic field.
-Dustmann and Fabbri (2003) have analyzed the determinants of fluency in English for non-white immigrants in the UK, and how it relates to their economic success and labor market performance.
-They found that for all groups language proficiency is associated with higher employment probabilities and with higher earnings.
+Clearly, language skills are an important form of human capital.
+The acquisition of a new language (the country of destination’s native language) plays a central role in the integration of immigrants in their new social and economic environment (Chiswick, 1998).
+In recent years there have been a number of studies in the demographic field that focused on the role of language proficiency.
+Dustmann and Fabbri (2003) have analyzed the determinants of fluency in English for non-white immigrants in the U.K. and how it relates to their economic success and labor market performance.
+They found that for all groups, language proficiency is associated with higher employment probabilities and with higher earnings.
 From another point of view, De-Vroome, Verkuyten and Martinovic (2014) have shown that for both Moroccan and Turkish groups of immigrants in Holland, Dutch language proficiency, perceived discrimination, and contact with natives proved to be important conditions for national identification (as their indicator for assimilation).

 Israel, as a country that was formed by massive flows of modern immigrations, has drawn the attention of immigration researchers.
-Destination-language proficiency has been found to have a great positive effect on immigrant’s earnings and economic incorporation in Israel (Chiswick, 1998).
-Regarding this topic, when comparing country of origin of post 1990 immigrants, the FSU immigrants are more likely to become economically active than all other groups, while Ethiopian descendants are the most disadvantaged group in attainment of high status occupations and earnings (Semyonov et al., 2015).
-Alongside economic success, social integration in the form of national identity, life satisfaction and sense of belonging to host country are found to be influenced by levels of Hebrew proficiency by all groups of immigrants, from FSU, Ethiopia, France and Western countries (Remennick, 2004; Amit 2009; Amit 2012; Amit & Bar-Lev, 2014).
+Destination-language proficiency has been found to have a great positive effect on immigrants’ earnings and economic incorporation in Israel (Chiswick, 1998).
+Regarding this topic, when we compare the country of origin of post-1990 immigrants, the FSU immigrants are more likely to become economically active than all other groups, while Ethiopian descendants are the most disadvantaged group in terms of attainment of high status occupations and earnings (Semyonov et al., 2015).
+Alongside economic success, social integration in the form of national identity, life satisfaction and a sense of belonging to the host country are found to be influenced by levels of Hebrew proficiency by all groups of immigrants, from FSU, Ethiopia, France and Western countries (Remennick, 2004; Amit 2009; Amit 2012; Amit & Bar-Lev, 2014).

-As discussed earlier, visibility is one of the main obstacles of the immigrant’s process of assimilation into host society.
-Three domains of visibility need to be taken under consideration; skin tone and origin visible characteristics per se, accent and language proficiency and origin influence on characteristics of appearance.
+As discussed above, visibility is one of the main obstacles of the immigrant’s process of assimilation into the host society.
+Three domains of visibility need to be taken under consideration: skin tone and origin-visible characteristics per se; accent and language proficiency; and the influence of origin on appearance.
 While the first domain is unchangeable, the other two can be bridged over time and with the immigrant’s abilities and ambition to adapt (Hersch, 2011).
-Smooha (2008) has argued that the physical resemblance of FSU immigrants to old-timers native Israelis, provided them with a better starting point in the new environment, comparing to the 1950’s north-African immigrant flows in Israel.
-In addition, FSU immigrants are already ‘appearance advantageous’ comparing to other visible immigrants (Ethiopian in our case), by acquiring Hebrew language and accent they can hide their origin, and hence be less exposed to stereotyped based negative attitudes.
+Smooha (2008) has argued that the physical resemblance of FSU immigrants to long-time native Israelis provided them with a better starting point in the new environment, compared to the 1950’s north-African immigrant flows in Israel.
+In addition, FSU immigrants are already “appearance advantageous” compared to other visible immigrants (Ethiopian in our case); by acquiring Hebrew language and accent, they can hide their origin and hence be less exposed to stereotype-based negative attitudes.